nikstur/download-aptnotes/README.md

 You need to have [Apache Tika](https://tika.apache.org/) installed.

 To make the data use the `aptnotes_download` command line tool.

-To download the documents as PDFs:
+To download the documents as PDFs in a created directory called `data/`:

 ````bash
 aptnotes_download.main pdfs